bazelbuild/rules_docker/README.md

 `boot2docker` or `docker-machine` installed.
 * They do not require root access on your workstation.

-Also, unlike traditional container build (e.g. Dockerfile), the Docker images produced by `container_image` are deterministic / reproducible.
+Also, unlike traditional container builds (e.g. Dockerfile), the Docker images produced by `container_image` are deterministic / reproducible.

 __NOTE:__ `container_push` and `container_pull` make use of